 When does the study start and end?

-The trial started recruitment in September 2016 and is due to finish recruiting in March 2017.
+The trial started recruitment in September 2016 and is currently recruiting patients.

 If you would like to take part but don’t live near one of these centres, you may still be eligible to join the trial.
 Please contact the Chief Investigator Professor Simon Pearce at email@example.com for more information about a participating centre in your area.